When looking to cover the expenses Medicare does not pay, most seniors choose either a Medigap plan (also known as a Medicare Supplement) or

 identical; one company’s plan N is exactly the same as every other company’s Plan N, for example.

-either.
-We emphasize the similarity of all 11 plans in these two areas because many agents will try to steer seniors to the most expensive plans by characterizing all others as inferior, when
+We emphasize the similarity of all 11 plans in these two areas because many agents will try to steer seniors to the most expensive plans by characterizing all others as inferior, when their

-lower the monthly premium.
+the monthly premium.
 Less or no cost-sharing means a higher premium.
-So, you can pay more monthly to pay less in copayments and deductibles, or pay less monthly but pay more in
+So, you can pay more monthly to pay less in copayments and deductibles, or pay less monthly but pay more in copayments

 - All cost-sharing plans have limits on your out-of-pocket portion, taking the risk out of choosing one of the lower priced plans.

-D drug plan.
-Note: If you enroll in a Stand Alone Part D drug plan and it takes effect, you have used your initial election and you will not be allowed to select a Medicare Advantage plan
+plan.
+Note: If you enroll in a Stand Alone Part D drug plan and it takes effect, you have used your initial election and you will not be allowed to select a Medicare Advantage plan until the

 - During the first six months after your Part B effective date, you cannot be asked medical questions when enrolling in a Medigap plan.

 For more details on how Medigap plans work, please call us.
 Medicare also has a publication entitled Choosing a Medigap Policy that you may find